XSGD (XSGD) Price Hits $0.73 on Major Exchanges

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-XSGD was first traded on October 4th, 2020.
-XSGD’s total supply is 83,617,320 tokens and its circulating supply is 55,504,158 tokens.
+XSGD’s genesis date was October 4th, 2020.
+XSGD’s total supply is 83,617,320 tokens and its circulating supply is 50,804,158 tokens.
 XSGD’s official Twitter account is @straitsx and its Facebook page is accessible here.
 The official message board for XSGD is www.straitsx.com/sg/blog.
-The official website for XSGD is www.straitsx.com.
+XSGD’s official website is www.straitsx.com.

-It is usually not possible to buy alternative cryptocurrencies such as XSGD directly using US dollars.
-Investors seeking to acquire XSGD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy XSGD using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as XSGD directly using U.S. dollars.
+Investors seeking to trade XSGD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase XSGD using one of the exchanges listed above.

 Receive News & Updates for XSGD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XSGD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.